perrystephenson/midas/Documentation/UnderstandingTextMining.md

 3. The observer (sentiment, etc)
 4. The real world (including predictions)

-These are arranged in order of difficulty - using the text alone it is hard to make meaningful generalisations about the real world, but relatively easy to discover information about the format (the written English language).
-The addition of non-text data can improve the ability to generalise in both directions.
-It can help generalise about the real world, as it adds new information with a different creation process.
-It can also help provide context for the text analysis - this could be in the form of labels, or other contextual information.
+These are arranged in order of difficulty - using the text alone it is hard to make meaningful generalisations about the real world, but it is possible to discover information about the format (the written English language).
+The addition of non-text data can improve the ability to generalise in both directions; it can help generalise about the real world, as it adds new information with a different creation process, and it can also help provide context for the text analysis (this could be in the form of labels, or other contextual information).

 This paradigm provides a nice breakdown for how different techniques apply to different objectives: